scmilee/Defense-Against-The-Dark-Arts/week2.md

 - **Volatility**- a program that analyses memory dumps from a program like FTK imager.
 There are a bunch of commands to get more specific with the types of information you're looking for as well.
 Below is a cheat sheet sample of those commands.

 ![cheat sheet](images/volcheatsheet.PNG)
-- **FTK Imager**- a program with a nice GUI for the creation of disk images and memory dumps for programs like Volatility to useand analyse.
+- **FTK Imager**- a program with a nice GUI for the creation of disk images and memory dumps for programs like Volatility to use and analyse.
 It also allows the export of master file tables which is not classically allowed, especially in a windows environment.
 Below is an image showing off FTK's awesome GUI.

 ![Imager Example](images/ftkimager.jpg)
-Similar to last week where there was a dyanamic trio of technology, the dynamic trio of this week was clearly Yara, Volatility and FTK.
+Similar to last week where there was a dyanamic duo of technology, there's a dynamic trio this week: Yara, Volatility and FTK.
 Where you could get the memory dump using FTK, analyse it using Volatility then do pattern matching checking against it using Yara to quickly identify and known suspicious behavior.

 ## Fun Facts Learned
 - Mac times stand for modified at, accessed at, and created at.